Aberdare: Anglican Church

 John Griffith, vicar of Aberdare, who built St Elvan's, transformed the role of the Anglican church in the valley by building a number of other churches, including St Fagan's, Trecynon.
 Other churches in the parish are St Luke's (Cwmdare), St James's (Llwydcoed) and St Matthew's (1891) (Abernant).

-In the parish of Aberaman and Cwmaman is St Margaret's Church, with a beautiful old pipe organ with two manuals and a pedal board.
+In the parish of Aberaman and Cwmaman is St Margaret's Church, with a pipe organ with two manuals and a pedal board.
 Also in this parish is St Joseph's Church, Cwmaman.
-St Joseph's has recently undergone much recreational work, almost converting the church into a community centre, surrounded by a beautiful floral garden and leading to the Cwmaman Sculpture Trail.
+St Joseph's has recently undergone much recreational work, converting the church into a community centre, surrounded by a floral garden and leading to the Cwmaman Sculpture Trail.
 However, regular church services still take place.
 Here, there is a two-manual and pedal board electric organ, with speakers at the front and sides of the church.

 In 1910 there were 34 Anglican churches in the Urban District of Aberdare.
 A survey of the attendance at places of worship on a particular Sunday in that year recorded that 17.8% of worshippers attended church services, with the remainder attending nonconformist chapels.